Neighborhoods of Tulsa, Oklahoma: Northside

-"Black Wall Street:" The Greenwood Historical District
+The Greenwood Historical District: "Black Wall Street"

 The Greenwood Historical District is just north of downtown and east of the Brady District.
-It was once one of the most affluent African-American communities in the United States and referred to as Black Wall Street.
+It was once one of the most affluent African American communities in the United States, referred to as Black Wall Street.
 In 1921, thirty-five blocks of businesses and residences were burned in this district during the infamous Tulsa Race Massacre, the bloodiest incident of racial violence in the history of the United States.
-The Oklahoma Legislature passed laws in 2001 aimed at revitalizing Greenwood, setting up a scholarship fund for college-bound descendants of the victims and appropriating $2 million for a memorial.
-As of 2004, two blocks of the old neighborhood have been restored and are part of the Greenwood Historical District.
-It is now home to the Greenwood Cultural Center, the Tulsa Race Massacre Memorial, and the John Hope Franklin Center for Reconciliation, as well as Oklahoma State University - Tulsa and Langston University.
-Also in the district as of 2021 is the Greenwood Rising History Center.
+The Oklahoma Legislature passed laws in 2001 aimed at revitalizing Greenwood, setting up a scholarship fund for college-bound descendants of the victims, and appropriating $2 million for a memorial.

+As of 2004, two blocks of the old neighborhood have been restored on the corner of Archer Street and Greenwood Avenue as part of the Greenwood Historical District.
+It is now home to the Greenwood Cultural Center, the Greenwood Rising Historical Center, and the John Hope Franklin Center for Reconciliation.
+The area is also notable for the ONEOK Field, home of the city's minor league baseball team, the Tulsa Drillers, as well as Oklahoma State University - Tulsa and Langston University.

 The Arts District

-The Arts District is located north across the Santa Fe Railroad tracks from the central business district and centered at Main Street & Brady Avenue.
-The Brady District is one of Tulsa's oldest areas, characterized by two-story brick warehouses.
+The Arts District is located north of the Santa Fe Railroad tracks from the central business district and centered at Main Street & Brady Avenue.
+The Arts District is one of Tulsa's oldest areas, characterized by two-story brick warehouses.